sayanarijit/sayanarijit.github.io/src/site/notes/concepts.md

 <details>
   <summary>Where's the joke?</summary>

 I can't stand that kid.
 You remember that day, we were having fun gossiping about stuff, he was too proud join us, sitting alone (because nobody cares about him), immerged into his own thought...
 When you made us laugh so hard with one of your funniest jokes ever, and he didn't catch it.
 And then when I tried to talk to him (out of pity), he was so rude...
-He said something like... "it's only the name a body part...
+He said something like... "it's only the name a of body part...
 Where's the joke?
 Aaah ok...
 If you meant the situation of three people laughing at the name of a body part as a joke, then I think I missed the joke.
 But still, it's not funny enough to make me laugh."

 </details>

 <details>
   <summary>Criminal and the victim praying together at a temple</summary>

-Indians want to believe in god because - when injustice is the norm, the victims want to believe that someone must out be there who can, and will punish the criminals.
+Indians want to believe in god because - when injustice is the norm, the victims want to believe that someone must be out there who can, and will punish the criminals.
 While the criminals want to believe that someone must be out there who can, and will forgive their sins if they pray enough.
 This cycle keeps the faith alive.

 </details>